dissm-inpe/goes2image/README.md

                         Output resolution (remap use) --output OUTPUT, -o OUTPUT
-                        Path to output file that will be generated --version, -v         show program's version number and exit
+                        Path to output file that will be generated --driver DRIVER, -d DRIVER
+                        GDAL driver name that will be used to generate final result --version, -v         show program's version number and exit
 ````